ORCID-EU-Labs/orcid-feed/views/index.html.md

 ## Introduction

 The ORCID Registry provides information in a user's profile as webpage or via API.
-The ORCID API currently supports the standard XML and JSON format.
+The ORCID API currently supports the standard XML and JSON formats.
 ORCID Feed provides profile information in additional formats by parsing and translating the JSON response from the ORCID public API.

 ORCID Feed is inspired by the [content negotiation for DOIs](http://crosscite.org/cn/) provided by CrossRef and DataCite, and ORCID Feeds uses many of their concepts, as well as language on this page.